Breastfeeding: Setting Up for Success

 Does Your Diet Affect Your Baby?

 What you eat affects your breast milk, but usually not as much as most new moms think.
 Generally you can eat and drink what you like, so long as you're going for a healthy, balanced diet.
 But steer clear of very spicy or gas-producing foods.
 And watch for any allergy symptoms in your baby, which should appear in the first four to six weeks.
+If you're unsure, talk to your baby's doctor.

 Can You Smoke or Drink and Breastfeed?